barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

     }
   }, ScreenSpaceEventType.MOUSE_MOVE);
 ```
-Using `pickData`, instead of the reference to the instance itself, allows the primitive - and the application - to avoid keeping a reference to the full instance - including its reference to the geometry - in memory after the primitive is constructed.
+Using `id`, instead of the reference to the instance itself, allows the primitive - and the application - to avoid keeping a reference to the full instance - including its reference to the geometry - in memory after the primitive is constructed.
 Since a geometry can contain several big typed arrays, this allows us to save a significant amount of memory.

 ## Geometry Instances